 So, have you just got your offer accepted for a dream house recently?
 For sure, it is a matter of great joy for you and your family but you are only done with half the job - if that doesn’t spoil your party.
 In order to get that home you need to inspect it thoroughly because chances are that no matter how fancy it may look from the outside, there will be problems lying in the corner.
 The problems that we are talking about here are not associated with the peeling paint but the big-ticket items that can potentially affect the livability factor as well.
 So, we are presenting a detailed home inspection checklist that we think you should pay attention to while buying the house of your dreams.
 By doing so, you would not only be able to analyze the problems of the house but also make a fair deal with the owner considering the state of the house.

 The number of things to be checked is listed below.

 1- Oil Tank

-First up, if you are buying a house that gets heated with the help of an oil tank and you also want to keep it the same way then there is no problem.
-But if the house gets heated up with the help of gas then chances are that for once the house might have been heated up by oil and you need to make sure that you spot the oil tank.
+First up, if you are buying a house that is heated with the help of an oil tank and you also want to keep it the same way then there is no problem.
+However, if the house is heated with gas, there is a potential that it was originally heated with oil.
+As a result, you must be careful to find the oil tank.

 The oil tank is usually filled with sand or gravel.
-In case, it is empty, you would want to leave it at the same place but sometimes if the place is wrong or there is a slight risk of the tank bringing damage to the property with any leak, you should get it removed immediately.
+In case, it is empty, you would leave it there, but if the location is unsuitable then there is a chance that the tank cause harm to the property if it leaks, so you should remove it at once.

 One of the most important things in the home inspection checklist is the HVAC system,

 - First of all, the ventilation, air-conditioning, thermostats, ducts, and all other HVAC components are checked manually to make sure that there is no crack, unwanted sound, dirty filters, ignition problems, Mechanical wear & tear, dirty or blocked condensers or evaporation tubes, etc.